*the links in this post contain affiliate links and I will receive a small commission if you make a purchase after clicking on my link.

-On this day in film history, Contact was released into theaters.
-I’ve seen this movie several times and I distinctly remember being royally confused by it when I was younger.
+I’ve seen Contact several times and I distinctly remember being royally confused by it when I was younger.
 The first part of the plot is fairly straightforward: Dr. Ellie Arroway (Jodie Foster), working for the SETI program, discovers a transmitted signal being sent from the star system Vega.
 Using help from a reclusive billionaire named S.R Hadden, Arroway discovers that the information in the signal are instructions on how to build a machine that would allow a single person to apparently travel to meet the aliens transmitting the signal.

 A machine is duly built at Cape Canaveral, and while Arroway is a frontrunner to go, because she is an atheist, she is passed over for David Drumlin (Tom Skerrit), Science advisor to the President instead.
 But on the day of launch, the machine is bombed moments before launch and Drumlin is killed as a result.
 Hadden informs Arroway that a second machine was built in Japan and this time she is going to be the one to go.